 Federal loans available to parents of dependent undergraduate students to help finance their education.
 Parents may borrow up to the full cost of education, less the amount of any other financial aid received.
 There is a minimal credit check required for the Parent PLUS loan, so a good credit history is required.

-If your application for a Parent PLUS loan is denied, your child may be eligible to borrow additional money under the unsubsidized Federal Direct Stafford Loan program.
+If the application for a Federal Direct Parent PLUS loan is denied, students may be eligible to borrow additional unsubsidized Federal Direct Stafford Loan funds.

 Federal Perkins Loan